▶Practice

 - Multidisciplinary approach: plastic surgeon, maxillofacial surgeon, otolaryngologist, oncological surgeon, rehabilitation specialist work as one team.

-In addition to the main Kyiv office, Valikhnovski maintains his own regional connections:
+In addition to the Kyiv head office, Valikhnovski maintains his own regional connections:

-- Ivano-Frankivsk CCCH — local media publications confirm that Valikhnovski operates at the Central City Clinical Hospital of Ivano-Frankivsk.
+- Ivano-Frankivsk CMCH — publications in local media confirm that Valikhnovski operates at the Central Municipal Clinical Hospital of Ivano-Frankivsk.
 This is integrated into his public identity as a "Frankivsk native".

 - Other branches: Lviv, Rivne, Bukovel — according to the clinic's statement.